carlosrod723/diabetes-readmission-prediction/README.md

 The boxplots provide a visual summary of the distribution of various numeric features in relation to the readmission status of patients.
 Here are the key insights:

-Time in Hospital vs. Readmitted: The median time in the hospital is consistent across different readmission statuses.
+**Time in Hospital vs. Readmitted**: The median time in the hospital is consistent across different readmission statuses.
 Patients who are not readmitted tend to have a shorter hospital stay compared to those readmitted within 30 days or after 30 days.

-Num Lab Procedures vs. Readmitted: The number of lab procedures does not show a significant difference across different readmission statuses.
+**Num Lab Procedures vs. Readmitted**: The number of lab procedures does not show a significant difference across different readmission statuses.
 The distribution is fairly consistent, indicating that the number of lab procedures might not be a strong indicator of readmission.

-Num Procedures vs. Readmitted: Similar to lab procedures, the number of procedures does not vary significantly across different readmission statuses.
+**Num Procedures vs. Readmitted**: Similar to lab procedures, the number of procedures does not vary significantly across different readmission statuses.
 This suggests that the number of procedures is not a major factor in predicting readmission.

-Num Medications vs. Readmitted: The number of medications shows a slight increase for patients not readmitted compared to those readmitted within 30 days.
+**Num Medications vs. Readmitted**: The number of medications shows a slight increase for patients not readmitted compared to those readmitted within 30 days.
 This might indicate that better medication management could potentially reduce the chances of early readmission.

-Number Outpatient vs. Readmitted: The number of outpatient visits appears higher for patients not readmitted, suggesting that regular outpatient follow-ups might help in reducing readmissions.
+**Number Outpatient vs. Readmitted**: The number of outpatient visits appears higher for patients not readmitted, suggesting that regular outpatient follow-ups might help in reducing readmissions.

-Number Emergency vs. Readmitted: The number of emergency visits shows a wider range for patients not readmitted, indicating that those not readmitted might have had more emergency visits managed effectively.
+**Number Emergency vs. Readmitted**: The number of emergency visits shows a wider range for patients not readmitted, indicating that those not readmitted might have had more emergency visits managed effectively.

-Number Inpatient vs. Readmitted: The number of inpatient stays is slightly higher for patients readmitted within 30 days, suggesting a potential correlation between inpatient frequency and readmission risk.
+**Number Inpatient vs. Readmitted**: The number of inpatient stays is slightly higher for patients readmitted within 30 days, suggesting a potential correlation between inpatient frequency and readmission risk.

-Number Diagnoses vs. Readmitted: The number of diagnoses is higher for patients readmitted within 30 days, which could indicate that patients with more diagnoses are at a higher risk of early readmission.
+**Number Diagnoses vs. Readmitted**: The number of diagnoses is higher for patients readmitted within 30 days, which could indicate that patients with more diagnoses are at a higher risk of early readmission.

 These insights provide a foundation for understanding which features may influence patient readmission and guide further feature engineering and model development.

-#### Distribution of Admission Type, Discharge Disposition and Admission Source
+#### 9. Distribution of Admission Type, Discharge Disposition and Admission Source

 ![Countplot 1](images/Countplot-1.png)